Where to Spend Valentine’s Day in Charleston

 The Peninsula Grill is one of Charleston’s premier restaurants.
 Take it from us, you’ll want to make reservations in advance because this iconic spot fills up fast on Valentine’s Day.
 In fact, the restaurant originally opened on Valentine’s Day in 1997, which means that it was practically created just for love.

 There’s something really romantic about Italian Food (maybe it’s because we all grew up watching “Lady and the Tramp?”).
-And while the food at Pane e Vino is warm and romantic, it’s the ambiance that puts this restaurant on this list.
+And while the food at Sorelle is warm and romantic, it’s the ambiance that puts this restaurant on this list.

 Carriage Tour of Historic Charleston